What are the 7 Types of Planning?

 Benefits:

-• Improves brand awareness and customer engagement.
+- Improves brand awareness and customer engagement.

-• Allows better tracking of ROI on campaigns.
+- Allows better ROI tracking for campaigns.

 Human Resource Planning